-The Osaka University Graduate School of Engineering Science features one of our MEXT-granted programs: "Special Training Program for Robotics Engineers" in English, starting in October 2020.
+The Graduate School of Engineering Science at Osaka University features one of our MEXT-granted programs: "Special Training Program for Robotics Engineers for the Post-Corona Society" in English, which starts in October 2021.

 The Graduate School of Engineering Science is one of the world-leading schools in the field of Robotics Engineering.
 Under this program featuring Robotics Engineering as well as other related areas, we would like to welcome top-notch foreign students from all over the world.